 All other sections of the library are "silent zones."
 (Including the stairway).
 If you need to talk or have a group study session please move to the second floor or a study room.

 The Law Library has several study rooms available for student use.
-The study rooms are available for group or individual studying or viewing of videos.
+The study rooms are available for pairs or individual studying.
 Please see the Circulation/Reserve Desk to get a key for one of these rooms.
 Students may check out the key for three hours a day, not renewable.
 Rooms are open for use on a first come first serve basis.
-Several of the study rooms are equipped with a VCR/DVD player and monitor.
-There is a time limit of three hours per day per individual or group.

 During the exam period, study rooms must be reserved by using the three-ring bound reservation book at the library desk.
 Rooms will not be checked out to individuals during the exam period.